Alexhuszagh/Seconds/README.md

 # License

 Public domain or MIT.
 Do whatever you like.
-Feel free to redistribute this under any license you wish.
+Feel free to redistribute this under any license you wish, with or without attribution.